 Spratton Local History Society was founded in 1999 with the aim of bringing together people with an interest in the history of Spratton, Northamptonshire and the surrounding area.
-In 2017 we recieved the award Northamptonshire Heritage Organisation for the year from the Northamptonshire Heritage Forum and were also the recipient of the prestigeous national E-Alan Ball Award for best Local History e-publication 2017 by the British Association for Local History.
+In 2017 we received the award Northamptonshire Heritage Organisation for the year from the Northamptonshire Heritage Forum and were also the recipient of the prestigeous national E-Alan Ball Award for best Local History e-publication 2017 by the British Association for Local History.

 We have regular meetings, usually with speakers, undertake local history research and hold exhibitions and events - most recently a commemoration of Spratton men & women who served in the First World War.
 We have also published five books about the history of Spratton (see Publications)